Autism. 1 in 30.

 We know that a lot of autistic people will be told to fake eye contact, and will have learned to copy face expression and body language.
 It makes many difficult to spot from the old myths of 'doesn't make eye contact', etc.

-We know that a lot of People of Colour are missed from diagnosis, because people may assume that it's a cultural difference, not autism.
+We know that a lot of people in the BAME communities are missed from diagnosis, because people may assume that it's a cultural difference, not autism,for example.

 We also know that a huge number of autistic individuals are lesbian, gay, bisexual, or transgender, or non-binary or genderqueer or many other gender identities.
 Research on this is very sparse.
 So our knowledge of gender identity, sexual identity and autism is woeful.
 For example, diagnostic teams may spot 'butch' lesbian autistic women.
 What about the 'femme' ones?
 Different cultural styles and norms might mean that some are missed from diagnosis.